Why Choose Saulet Townsend?

 There are three parts making up the fees payable for buying a freehold residential property

 Our fees cover all of the work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax if the property is in England, or Land Transaction Tax if the property you wish to buy is in Wales.
-The figures below are based on a property price in the range of £200,000-£299,000.
+The figures below are based on a property price up to £300,000.

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.